Gallicchio-Lab/openmm-atmmetaforce-plugin/README.md

 ## Installation

 Locate the OpenMM installation directory, otherwise it will default to `/usr/local/openmm`.
-See above regarding patching OpenMM's desmond file reader.

 Download this package from github:

 ```
 git clone https://github.com/Gallicchio-Lab/openmm-atmmetaforce-plugin.git
 ```

 Build and install the plugin with cmake.
 Assuming a unix system: